 Professor Nick James is the Executive Dean of the Faculty of Law at Bond University.
-He is a former commercial lawyer, and has been practising as an academic since 1996.
-His areas of teaching expertise include business and commercial law, law in society and legal theory, company law, the law of succession and property law.
-He has won numerous awards for his teaching including a National Citation for Outstanding Contribution to Student Learning, and he is the author of three textbooks - Business Law, Critical Legal Thinking and The New Lawyer.
-He has written numerous journal articles, book chapters and conference papers in the areas of legal education, critical thinking and critical legal theory.
-Professor James is the Director of the Centre for Professional Legal Education, Editor-in-Chief of the Legal Education Review and a member of the Executive Committee of the Australasian Law Teachers Association (ALTA).
+He is a former commercial lawyer and has been practising as an academic since 1996.
+He is passionate about legal education and the role of law schools in modern society.
+His areas of teaching expertise include law in context, legal theory, animal law, business law, and company law.
+He has won numerous awards for his teaching including a National Citation for Outstanding Contribution to Student Learning, and he is the author of several leading textbooks.
+He has written numerous journal articles, book chapters and conference papers in the areas of legal education, critical legal theory, disruption of the legal services sector and the impacts of climate change.

 Professor James is Co-Director of the Bond University Centre for Professional Legal Education (CPLE), Co-Chair of the Council of Australian Law Deans (CALD), President of the Australasian Animal Law Teachers Association (AALTRA), Immediate Past Chair of the Australasian Law Academics Association (ALAA), and a Fellow of the Australian Academy of Law.